Working draft agenda. Agenda is subject to change.

 Size: 3.02 Mb

 Adli Wahid (Moderator)Kathryn FitrellKathryn JonesMaarten Van HorenbeeckSerge DrozDr.
-Sherif HashemAdli Wahid (Moderator) (APNIC, AU), Kathryn Fitrell (U.S. State Department, US), Kathryn Jones (UK Foreign and Commonwealth Office, GB), Maarten Van Horenbeeck (FIRST, US), Serge Droz (FIRST, CH), Dr. Sherif Hashem (FIRST, US)
+Sherif HashemAdli Wahid (Moderator) (APNIC, AU), Kathryn Fitrell (U.S. State Department, US), Kathryn Jones (UK Foreign and Commonwealth Office, GB), Maarten Van Horenbeeck (FIRST, US), Serge Droz (FIRST, CH), Dr. Sherif Hashem (Information Sciences and Technology College of Engineering and Computing George Mason University, US)

 At the U.S. State Department, Kathryn Fitrell is a Senior Policy Advisor in the Office of the Coordinator for Cyber Issues which promotes an open, interoperable, secure, and reliable information and communications infrastructure that supports international trade and commerce, strengthens international security, and fosters free expression and innovation.
 In her current role, Kathryn manages outreach with the U.S. cyber stakeholder community, as well as with U.S. diplomats overseas.
 She has been an officer in the U.S. Foreign Service for nearly 20 years, and lived in Denmark, Ghana, Zambia, Guatemala, Portugal, Mauritius, and Ethiopia.